hrnr/MatroskaBatch/README.md

 Running desktop app
 -------------------

 MatroskaBatch is Java program.
-You need Java 8 (Oracle Java or OpenJDK) and Java FX to run MatroskaBatch.
+You need Java 8u40 or later (Oracle Java or OpenJDK) and Java FX to run MatroskaBatch.
 On debian-based systems run

 	sudo aptitude install openjdk-8-jre openjfx